bobbintb/tranny/README.md

-# tranny - A highly configurable torrent client/api wrapper
+# Tranny - A highly configurable torrent downloader and API wrapper

 Tranny is a python library and daemon designed to interact with torrent client via their respective API's.
 Currently support is limited to the [transmission](http://www.transmissionbt.com/) client, however